seppzer0/det/README.md

-# neim
+# det

-neim is a GKI defconfig editor adding support for extended device functionality.
+`det` is a GKI defconfig editor tool.
+It can be used to enable and/or otherwise disable features within kernel.

-Currently, it is a work-in-progress and is being developed in it's own pace :)
+Currently it is a work-in-progress and is being developed in it's own pace.